-- Before the storm, freeze containers of water that can be used as ice blocks to help reduce thawing. - If food does defrost, use it within one or two days.
-Never refreeze food that has thawed completely. - When the power comes back on, wait a few minutes before beginning to switch on circuit breakers, one breaker at a time.
+- When the power comes back on, wait a few minutes before beginning to switch on circuit breakers, one breaker at a time.
 To give the electrical system a chance to stabilize, turn on essential appliances first, then gradually turn on other electronics. - If your HVAC won't turn on after a storm, you may need to restart it.
 Check the owner's manual for restart instructions for your unit.
 If you have any doubts, or if the circuit breaker shuts off again after resetting it, call a professional. - When power is restored, check and reset GFCIs (ground fault circuit interrupter outlets) throughout your home, especially freezers in garages.